Harassment in the Workplace: Verbal, Sexual Harassment & More

 Each of these is a way that people try to lighten the mood for something that they shouldn’t have said to begin with.
 Typically, they’ll defend themselves in this way after realizing that the comment was offensive instead of owning up to the inappropriate behavior.

-Sure, sometimes these “jokes” don’t have malicious intent, but rather were just a poor choice of words.
+Even if someone claims it was 'just a joke', it can still be considered harassment if it offends or targets someone unfairly.
 But employees who make these comments still need to own up to their mistakes when they recognize that they were out of line.
 This helps correct the situation if they admit to and apologize for the inappropriate comments.

 And other times, jokes are an attempt to conceal mean-spirited comments or opinions.
 Some employees may have malicious intentions with their remarks but try to disguise it as a joke so it seems less harmful.
 But really, it still hurts the person they’re harassing.